kr-stn/kr-stn.github.io/about.md

 ### Me

-Apart from geography I'm passionate about anything on two wheels, own n+1 bicycles, a motorbike, like to cook, enjoy good food and spoil my dog.
+Apart from data sciences and geography I'm passionate about anything on two wheels, own n+1 bicycles, a motorbike, like to cook, enjoy good food and spoil my dog.

 ### Find me